cysorn/media-viewer/README.md

 # Media-Viewer

 This program provides a simple way to organize media files locally without relying on complex folder structures.
-It includes the main benefits of modern media viewing platforms.
+It aims to offer the main benefits of modern media viewing platforms.

 ## Features
 - View media files